appvirality/AppVirality-Android-SDK-2.0/README.md

 growthHackIntent.putExtra("is_earnings", false);
 growthHackIntent.addFlags(Intent.FLAG_ACTIVITY_NEW_TASK);
 startActivity(growthHackIntent);
+// The below method recordImressionsClicks() would record the Referrals launch event in our system appVirality.recordImpressionsClicks(womCampaignDetail.campaignId, false, true);
 ```

 <b>NOTE:</b> Use "campaign_details" and "is_earnings" as intent extras while launching <i>GrowthHackActivity</i>, passing the <i>CampaignDetails</i> class object and a boolean respectively.
 If "is_earnings" is <i>true</i>, only the Earnings fragment shall be displayed; else both Refer and Earnings fragments shall be displayed.